wrgarciag/Tobacco-ENIG/README.md

 # Tobbaco-ENIG
-This R code calculate tobbaco consumption in household income surveys in Colombia
+This R code calculate tobacco consumption in household income surveys in Colombia